AI Glossary

 Context Window

-The maximum amount of text or tokens that a language model can process and remember in a single conversation or input sequence
+The maximum amount of text or tokens that a language model can process and remember in a single conversation or input sequence.

 context windowlanguage modelsNLP+3

-Continuous Learning
+Continuous Learning (CL)

-A machine learning approach where models continuously adapt and improve from new data without requiring complete retraining
+A machine learning approach where models continuously adapt and improve from new data without requiring complete retraining.

 machine learningadaptive systemsonline learning+1